kerklangsi/BatchFile/ImageExtractor_Tool/README.md

 * After installing FFmpeg, restart your command prompt or PowerShell window.
 * Ensure the video file path and output folder are accessible.

-## License

-Please refer to the LICENSE file in the root BatchFile folder for license details.

----

-Created by kerklangsi